916-Silasi-Marius/Youtube-Scraping/README.md

 The averages and relevance are calculated by a special formula, not just the basic average.
 After gathering all this information, using the Google Sheet API, the data is stored in a Google Sheet.
 There are some filters that are applied to the results, concerning video count, average views etc. The videos that do not pass this filter are stored in a separate Google Sheet.
-Both the Google Sheets are evaluated before scraping to make sure all the results that we receive are 100% new channels that have not been scraped yet.
+Both the Google Sheets are evaluated before scraping to make sure all the results that we receive are 100% new channels that have not been scraped yet, so we do not have any duplicates in our databases.

 # Running the script